rackerlabs/rackspace-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 ### Changes to Rackspace web interfaces

-You can also use the multi-region feature through the [MyRackspace portal](https://login.rackspace.com/) and the [Cloud Control Panel](https://login.rackspace.com/).
+You can also use the multi-region feature through the [Cloud Control Panel](https://login.rackspace.com/).
 When you create a container, choose the data center in which you want it to be located.
 The Cloud Control Panel reflects the location of your container.